 The restored working glasshouses are excellent examples of 19th century garden architecture.
 Originally built by prominent hothouse designers Mackenzie & Moncur, who included Queen Victoria and the Prince of Wales among their clients, the glasshouses are now filled with exotic plants, shrubs such as the tropical looking Passiflora, and fruit such as grapes, peaches and nectarines.

 Dunskey is a relaxing place to while away the hours and there are many seats through the garden for you to sit in tranquility with only the birds, bees and squirrels for company.
 Or if you prefer more active garden exploration then take a stroll by the lochs or try out our unique hedge maze!
 Round your trip off with a visit to the Seasons Tearoom which has a great reputation for freshly prepared food.Don't miss:

 - A tour with the gardener, every Wednesday at 11.30am

 - The restored 19th century glasshouses, built by McKenzie & Moncur

 - The Hedge Maze - great fun for adults and children

 - Dunskey is home to the National Collection of Clianthus and Sutherlandia - these are at their best in April.

-- Flaming June is here.
-Plants of the month: Astrantia 'Roma', Crinodendron hookerianum, Clemantis 'Broughton Star', Buddleja colvilei 'Kewensis', Magnolia sieboldiana, Pelargonium, Lilium and Abutilon species and cultivars.
+- Flaming June: Plants of the month: Astrantia 'Roma', Crinodendron hookerianum, Clemantis 'Broughton Star', Buddleja colvilei 'Kewensis', Magnolia sieboldiana, Pelargonium, Lilium and Abutilon species and cultivars.
 Come quickly before it is all over!

-- The Drymis is in full flower beside the magnolia - a sight to behold!
+- In May/June the Drymis is in full flower beside the magnolia - a sight to behold!